experiencedlisteners/jackdaw-tutorial/readme.md

 ## A closer look at defmodel

-*NOTE: This section can be skipped if you're prefer understanding the big picture over the details*
+*NOTE: This section can be skipped if you prefer understanding the big picture over the details*

 As we've seen, jackdaw models are defined using a macro called `DEFMODEL`.